Goodbye Charlie: Plot

-Although Charlie has changed her gender, she is unable to change her ways: she decides to solve her money problems by using her intimate knowledge for blackmail and by marrying Bruce for money.
+Although Charlie has changed her gender, she is unable to change her ways.
+She decides to solve her money problems by using her intimate knowledge for blackmail and by marrying Bruce for money.
 The plans fall apart when Bruce, on the verge of passing out, reveals the depth of his love for her.
 Charlie takes pity on him and slips the engagement ring into his hand.

-Eventually, in a grim role reversal that she recognizes all too well when it happens, Charlie ends up being chased around the house by Leopold, who cheerfully spouts amorous nonsense but is, in fact, intent on rape.
-Rusty arrives, gun in hand, and just as Charlie climbs onto the terrace railing to jump, Rusty shoots her; she plunges into the ocean below.
-George, who has arrived in the midst of the mélée, leaps after Charlie, but there is no sign of a body.
-After lecturing the Sartoris for their actions, George orders them to leave and never tell anyone about it.
-The couple reconcile and Leopold promises eternal gratitude to George.
+Eventually, in a grim role-reversal that she recognizes when it happens, Charlie is chased around the house by Leopold, who cheerfully spouts amorous nonsense and is intent on making love to her.
+Rusty arrives, gun in hand, and, just as Charlie climbs onto the terrace railing with intent to jump, Rusty shoots her, and she plunges into the ocean below.
+George, who has arrived in the midst of the melee, leaps after Charlie, but there is no sign of a body.
+After admonishing the Sartoris for their actions, George orders them to leave and never tell anyone about it.
+The couple reconcile, and Leopold promises eternal gratitude to George.

-George is asleep in a chair; the sound of a woman's voice calling "Charlie" over and over again wakes him.
-This time there are two beings on the terrace — a woman (Debbie Reynolds) and her Great Dane, Charlie.
-George quickly establishes her bona fides as a real person, Virginia Mason.
-She takes one look at him and decides he needs food.
+George is asleep in a chair; the sound of a woman's voice repeatedly calling "Charlie" wakes him.
+This time, there are two beings on the terrace: a woman and her Great Dane Charlie.
+George quickly establishes that she is a real person, Virginia Mason.
+She takes a look at him and decides that he needs food.
 She commands Charlie to sit and stay.
 Virginia and George talk in the kitchen; it is clearly love at first sight.
 The dog goes into the living room, to the bookcase, to Charlie's secret cache of vodka (behind War and Peace).
-The bottle falls and breaks; Charlie laps a bit from the floor and looking heavenward, begins to howl.
+The bottle falls and breaks; Charlie laps a bit from the floor and, looking heavenward, begins to howl.

 Cast

-Original play

-George Axelrod's play debuted on Broadway in 1959 starring Lauren Bacall and Sydney Chaplin, produced by Leland Hayward, and directed by Axelrod himself.
-It was not a big success, running for only 109 performances.
-The New York Times wrote it played like "an extended vaudeville sketch".

 Production

-Film rights to the play were bought before it premiered by 20th Century Fox for $150,000 plus a percentage of the profits.
+Film rights to the play were bought by 20th Century Fox before it premiered for $150,000 plus a percentage of the profits.
 James Garner and Marilyn Monroe were discussed as stars.

-Darryl F. Zanuck offered the project to Billy Wilder after he returned to Fox, but Wilder turned it down, saying "no self-respecting picture maker would ever want to work for your company".
+Darryl F. Zanuck offered the project to Billy Wilder after he returned to Fox, but Wilder turned it down, saying that "no self-respecting picture maker would ever want to work for your company".
 (Zanuck had just forced Joseph L. Mankiewicz to re-cut Cleopatra (1963)).

-Playwright Harry Kurnitz was hired to write the script and Tony Curtis was attached early.
+Playwright Harry Kurnitz was hired to write the script, and Tony Curtis was attached early.
 Vincente Minnelli was hired to direct, his first movie away from MGM since 1942.